okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-web-authn/main/java/challengeintegrationsteps.md

 Forward the signature to Okta for validation.
 Specifically, perform the following steps:

-1. First, send the converted signature data to the Okta SDK.
-The sample app sends the data through an HTTP Post request from the client browser to the server.
+1. Send the converted signature data from the client browser to the server side of your web application.

     ```javascript
     fetch('/verify-webauthn', options)
                   .then(res => { ...
     ```

-2. Next, send the data to `IDXAuthenticationWrapper.verifyWebAuthn()` to have the server validate the signature corresponding to the challenge and public key.
+2. Call `IDXAuthenticationWrapper.verifyWebAuthn()` to have the server validate the signature corresponding to the challenge and public key.

     ```java
     ProceedContext proceedContext = Util.getProceedContextFromSession(session);